ShawnWx2019/MetMiner/README.md

 ## 1.1 Pseudotargeted metabolomics

+### 1.1.1 Generate TQMS method.

-For pseudotargeted metabolomics, in the initial stage, HPLC experiments can be conducted using 5-10 QC (quality control) samples.
+For pseudotargeted metabolomics, in the initial stage, HPLC experiments can be conducted using 3-10 QC (quality control) samples.
 Since the data volume is relatively small, and considering the completeness of commercial software databases, we recommend utilizing dedicated analysis software for peak detection and library searching.
 Alternatively, you can also opt to perform upstream analysis directly with TidyMass, followed by MRM (Multiple Reaction Monitoring) selection to generate a TQMS (Triple Quadrupole Mass Spectrometry) method.

+<font color=blue, face=bold, size=3.5>Generate TQMS method from raw data</font>

 If using commercial software, it is recommended to follow the instructions provided in the software's manual for step-by-step analysis.
 If using TidyMass, it is advised to refer to the tutorial available at https://www.tidymass.org/start/ and follow the provided guidelines.
 Alternatively, you can also execute the [PresMetaboUpAnalysis.R](https://github.com/ShawnWx2019/MetMiner/blob/main/01.Src/PresMetaboUpAnalysis.R) provided by the pipeline.